Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Methods

-Then $\mathbf{B}^{\rm NP-256}$ is interpolated in the horizontal direction to a $512\times512\times1152$ mesh to fit with that of the radiative MHD model.
-We also use $B_{z}^{\rm obs}$ (the $512\times512$ resolution dataset) at the time when the radiation MHD model is initiated to calculate the high resolution potential field ($\mathbf{B}^{\rm P-512}$).
+Then $\mathbf{B}_{\rm NP-256}$ is interpolated by the nearest neighbor method in the horizontal direction to a $512\times512\times1152$ mesh to fit with that of the radiative MHD model.
+We also use $B_{z}^{\rm obs}$ (the $512\times512$ resolution dataset) at the time when the radiation MHD model is initiated to calculate the high-resolution potential field ($\mathbf{B}_{\rm P-512}$).
 Finally, the initial condition of the magnetic field is given by

 Furthermore, a factor given by